bionode/bionode-watermill-tutorial/README.md

 )
 ```

-Or you can also do something like the following in ES6 syntax using arrow
+Or you can also do something like the following in ES6 syntax, using arrow
 functions:

 ```javascript